YSW0/Game-Development-Project/README.md

 n.
 2d layout

 Procedure of making game:
-A begin with a player class and a room
+A begin with a player class and a room.
-B make collision in room
+B make collision in room.
-C make player class capable of attacking jumping moving and such D make enemies and how they and the player take damage E make the different rooms and fit them in according to entrances (data values matching)
+C make player class capable of attacking jumping moving and such.
+D make enemies and how they and the player take damage.
+E make the different rooms and fit them in according to entrances (data values matching).